rbisdorff/Digraph3/docSphinx/pearls.rst

     so7   12.00  84.73  55.57  +29.16 	| 5.00  10.00  +12.00   |
     Valuation in range: -72.00 to +72.00; global concordance: +24.00

-Despite being robust, the apparent positive outranking situation between alternatives *a2* and *a4*, for instance, is put to doubt by a considerable counterperformance (-60.02) of *a2* on criterion *en3*, aperformance which exceeds slightly the assumed veto discrimination threshold *v = 60.00* (see :numref:`exComp24` Line 9).
+Despite being robust, the apparent positive outranking situation between alternatives *a2* and *a4*, for instance, is put to doubt by a considerable counter-performance (-60.02) of *a2* on criterion *en3*, performance which exceeds slightly the assumed veto discrimination threshold *v = 60.00* (see :numref:`exComp24` Line 9).

-We may readily compare the corresponding strict outranking digraphs.
+We may now readily compare in :numref:`robStdStrictOG` the corresponding standard and robust strict outranking digraphs, both oriented by their respective identical initial and terminal prekernels.

 ..
 Figure:: robStdStrictOutranking.png
    :name: robStdStrictOG